Contra Time Dancers

 Come enjoy contras and related dances with us on one Saturday evening per month from 8:00-10:30 p.m.

-Dances scheduled for the fall of 2017 are on the following Saturdays:
+Dances scheduled for the winter and spring of 2018 are on the following Saturdays:

 Location is: Evangelical Lutheran Church, 2096 Windsor Street, Halifax